Jakobeha/treescript/README.md

 Descript programs can do more when given a language server with helpful utility functions.
 Eventually, though, these functions would be the almost entire program, so the "Descript" wouldn't be doing much, and there would be a lot of communication back and forth between the Descript program and server, which could be inefficient (although apparently socket communication can be very fast).

-Eventually Descript could even transform its own syntax trees (although it needs an AST specification and language parser first)
+Eventually Descript could even transform its own syntax trees (with a Descript language plugin)

-## Components
+## Plugins

 The Descript language is extensible.
 The compiler uses external programs and specifications to handle different languages, and Descript programs use external programs and specifications to implement extra computations in functions.
 These external programs and specifications are located in the Descript's compilers appdata, probably e.g. `~/Library/Application Support/Descript/`.

-The Descript compiler uses a builtin library of **language specifications**, it takes an input source file and generates a command-line program.
+The Descript compiler uses a builtin library of **language plugins**, it takes an input source file and generates a command-line program.
 This program takes an optional command-line argument path (used for context), and it reads a stream of **AST data**.
 It applies all reducers to each tree it encounters, and outputs a stream of transformed AST data.

 ---